 The processes that run at the quantum level even in a vacuum are just that, processes.
 They exemplify laws and involve causal functioning.
 Thus, they involve causal dependency, just like the processes among ordinary objects observable by human subjects.
 There is then the same need to provide for the dependency, which function must ultimately be traced back to the real First Cause.

-In fact, what really comes out of quantum physics is simply that, once a quantum system is set up and activated, it can then produce results through its own random functioning.
+In fact, what really comes out of quantum physics is simply that, once a quantum system is set up and activated, it can then produce results through its own functioning.
+The question of being set up and activated is what is important in this context.
+From there, the functioning may be random in the sense of being unpredictable even in principle.
 But this conclusion does not begin to obstruct the Second Way.
+For this proof is about the basic concern over causal dependency.
+The question about predictability is a further concern down the line.

 In order to make this argument work, one who follows Aquinas needs a very rich notion of cause.
 Causation is "making to be" in the sense that the cause makes there be the result.
 Efficient causation is the production of the result, or the activation (or "actuation") from being merely possible or potential into accomplished fact.
 Thus, the efficient cause is what brings about the result to be effectively realized as actual.
 Divine creation is then the ultimate version of efficient causation.